 In all cases we will ask for your address history so that we can carry out a search via a Credit Reference Agency.
 The agency will also approach your current Landlord or Agent (if you are renting) as well as obtaining a written reference from your Employer.
 If you are self-employed they will ask for your Accountants details and/or recent accounts.
 We have special provisions in place for Overseas Tenants.
 If you think your situation is unusual, just ask our staff.

-The deposit is normally one month's rent + £100.
+The deposit is no more than 5 weeks rent.
 Where we manage the property, the deposit is held in a bonded client account in accordance with government regulations.
 This means that it is protected both during and after your tenancy and when you leave we will negotiate any proposed deductions helping Tenant and Landlord to reach agreement.
 All deposits now have to be protected by law so if you are considering renting through a private landlord or another Agent, ensure you satisfy yourself that they are complying by asking them which Tenancy Deposit Scheme they are registered with.

 Rent is paid monthly in advance by standing order from your bank.
 This is a worry-free way of ensuring you never fall behind in your rental payments.
 Be sure to tell us if your circumstances change, for instance, you change banks or your employment situation changes as we can then help you to protect your tenancy.
 The last thing we want is for you to fall into arrears.